 |Druvvaldis - another corvid bearer|

 In the night, Chonkorchuk’s extremities become frostbitten, and he catches cold.
 Managing to rouse himself, he meets his companions down by the river.
 The attempts to ice fish are less than successful, but by mid-morning, Lionia reappears.
 He has succeeded in placating Yelizarov, he says, and Dmitri, and the rest of the group are now off the hook, and free to proceed back to Crows’ Meadow unimpeded.
-Dmitri ask if Yelizarov would be willing to give them supplies – winter clothes, torches, sacks, a net, and a shovel.
+Dmitri ask if Yelizarov would be willing to give them supplies – winter clothes, torches, sacks, a net, a shovel, and a bit of food.
 Lionia indicates that the boyar should be in a good mood, and amenable.
-He returns with the requested supplies, and with Rodion and Plamen in tow.
+He returns with the requested supplies, and with Rodion in tow – Plamen has been conveniently “forgotten” at the keep.
 He then calls on the rest of the group to lose no more time in attending to business.